 Sometimes events are positive.
 We need to interpret them in precisely this way and have an appropriate emotional response to the situation (that is, happiness).
 At other times, events are negative and we ought to be able to give proper meaning to these events so that we can take correct action to deal with the problem in a reality-based way.

-Most of us distort our thoughts to some degree.
+Most of us have distorted thoughts to some degree.
 We all have unique lives, with different experiences, different parents, different friends, different problems to work through – so that throughout the course of our lives we have learned our own ways of interpreting the world.
 Our interpretations are not always based in reality and are often colored by our unique needs.
 We develop our own core beliefs about how the world operates, and, when various situations present themselves, these beliefs lead us to automatic thoughts (these are well-learned ways of thinking about situations that are instantaneous and reflect our underlying beliefs about the world).
 Sometimes these automatic thoughts are distorted.
-It is important to examine our cognitive distortions so that we make the right decisions in life and increase our chance of experiencing a good mood.
+It is important to examine our distorted thoughts so that we make the right decisions in life and increase our chance of experiencing a good mood.
 Working with a trained therapist in examining these distortions is an especially effective way of dealing with depression.